-Big Sisters are care-experienced young women who have developed confidence and resilience and are now ready to provide structured and sustained peer mentoring for younger women.
+Big Sisters are care-experienced young women who have developed appropriate levels of confidence and resilience and are now ready to provide structured and sustained peer mentoring for younger women.

-'Shafia', a Big Sister shares her story with the hope of empowering other young care effected girls.
+'Shafia', a Sister System young woman shares her story with the hope of empowering other young care effected girls.
 Since working alongside Sister System not only has Shafia been able to further inform our co-production model, as a lived experience user her time with us has also changed her self perception from a victim to a survivor.

 'I used to refer to myself as a victim, since working with sister system I now see myself as a survivor, I want my story to be shared so other girls can too say ‘I'm a survivor’.